 Lifelong Learners is part of Ipswich U!
 A group that meets biweekly on the Hip-o-campus for a rigorous Discourse on a multitude of topics.
 Themes are identified, links to online enrichment sent, subscribers for viewing at their convenience, then we meet for a rigorous Discourse!
 Join the conversation!

 Ipswich Family Birth to Three Family Center

 Ipswich Family YMCA Ipswich Family YMCA

-Residents may put out UNLIMITED recycling of accepted items.
+Residents may put out unlimited recycling of accepted items, although the filled bin and/or container cannot exceed 50 pounds.
 Ipswich participates in single-stream recycling, so all recycling can be placed in the same container.
-Please flatten cardboard boxes.
 Remember to recycle everything allowed.
-Recycling saves Ipswich money, reduces waste, and helps ease the trash impact on the environment.

 No, there are many other ways to pay your bills without coming to the Treasurer/Collector’s Office at Town Hall.